yiisoft/validator/docs/guide/en/built-in-rules-callback.md

 # `Callback` - a wrapper around `callable`

-This rule allows validation of the current attribute value (but not limited to it) with an arbitrary condition within a
+This rule allows validation of the current property value (but not limited to it) with an arbitrary condition within a
 callable.
 The benefit is that there is no need to create a separate custom rule and handler.

 A condition can be within: